 Creative workshops are courses that focus on the production of a piece of creative work (writing, film, or fine art).
-Past workshops have been offered in Fine Arts, Film/Video, and Playwriting.
+Past workshops have been offered in fine arts, film/video, and playwriting.
 Creative workshops frequently require long hours in addition to regular class time.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 In addition to IES Abroad courses, IES Abroad London encourages you to enroll in a course offered at one of several prestigious British institutions.
 This is a great way to experience first-hand the British higher education system, and meet British students.

 You must meet the university’s specific requirements, including a GPA of 3.0 or above, and, in certain disciplines, prerequisites and junior or senior standing.
 You should select courses only in your major or minor.

-www.city.ac.ukSupplementary Course Option: 4 credits
+City University (City)Supplementary Course Option: 4 credits (fall & spring)